-General compliance with the Minimum Shelter Standards will be verified during an audit via review of the Grantee's most recent and passed Fire Safety Inspection.
-The Minimum Shelter Standards inspection (SOS-100) must be completed annually within the current grant period.
-Minimum Shelter Standard compliance may also be verified by MHDC Compliance Officers via a physical inspection of the shelter supported by SOS funds.
-A Grantees failure to maintain minimum shelter standards may result in, but is not limited to a negative compliance status and/or a repayment of funds to MHDC.
+General compliance with the Minimum Shelter Standards will be verified during an audit via review of the Grantee's most recent, passed annual Fire Safety Inspection.
+A Grantees failure to maintain minimum shelter standards may result in, and is not limited to a negative compliance status and/or a repayment of funds to MHDC.